ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-setup-php-file.md

 [TOC]

 Starting with version 3.0 each add-on in ExpressionEngine must have an `addon.setup.php` file in its package directory.
 This file provides descriptive data about a specific add-on such as author, name, and version.
-See the [Addon Service](development/services/addon.md) for API access.

 ## Format